 style W fill:#1a1a2e,stroke:#0f3460,color:#fff

-style D fill:#1a1a2e,stroke:#e94560,color:#fff- Per-facility adapters that extract and normalize data from each local environment
+style D fill:#1a1a2e,stroke:#e94560,color:#fff- Per-facility adapters that normalize data from each local system

-Layer One: Per-Facility Adapters
+Per-Facility Adapters

 Each facility needs an adapter that converts local data into a shared intermediate shape.
-That isolates messy local variation at the edge instead of pushing it into core logic.
-Adding a new site becomes an adapter problem, not a full-platform rewrite.
+That isolates messy local variation at the edge.
+Adding a new site becomes an adapter problem, not a platform rewrite.
+Data arrives through fundamentally different channels — web uploads, file-based ingestion, and API feeds — and all must converge into a single processing flow.

-Three design principles keep adapters maintainable at scale:
+Three design principles keep adapters maintainable:

 Patient Identity Resolution